iabraham/bioe205/lectures/lec01/index.md

 representations.
 The time-domain graph shows how a signal changes over time, whereas a frequency-domain graph shows how much of the signal lies within each given frequency band over a range of frequencies.
-A complete frequency-domain representation also include information on the phase shift that must be applied to sinusoids at each frequency in order to be able to recombine[^2] the components and recover the original time signal.
+A complete frequency-domain representation also includes information on the phase shift that must be applied to sinusoids at each frequency in order to be able to recombine[^2] the components and recover the original time signal.